alexcarron/rock-estore/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

 When the user first opens up the website they will be placed on the sign up/sign in screen.
 If they are an admin they will be able to sign in with the reserved credtials of admin admin and will then be transported to the dashboard.
 Otherwise a customer will either have to create an account or sign in with their own existing account.
 On the dashboard both customers and the admin can search for products and see the top 5 products.
-There is also a button to go to the products page, where a user can see all the availbile items.
-When clicking on an item to go its detail page a customer will see the products informtion, a customization menu, and a add to cart button.
-If the user slects add to cart the item gets added and the user can see this by selecting the cart button at the top of the page.
+There is also a button to go to the products page, where a user can see all the availbile rocks.
+When clicking on an rock to go its detail page a customer will see the products informtion, a customization menu, and a add to cart button.
+If the user slects add to cart the rock gets added and the user can see this by selecting the cart button at the top of the page.
 Admins will have the same information but rather than a add to cart button there is a menu to update the product information and save this information.
-Finally when a customer is in their cart and ready to checkout they hit the checkout button, which will direct them to a page to put in their information at which point they can pay for their items.
+Finally when a customer is in their cart and ready to checkout they hit the checkout button, which will direct them to a page to put in their information at which point they can pay for their rocks.